TarunTheo13/CV/README.md

 </div>

-I am a creative and technical thinker, with a strong multidisciplinary background, who loves taking left-field approaches to problem solving.
+I am a creative and technical thinker, with a strong multidisciplinary background, who loves taking novel approaches to problem solving.

 Recent achievements include setting up a fortnightly podcast featuring speakers from the US and Europe, creating a murder-mystery web game in under two weeks for our final project and ongoing volunteering to cook for people struggling with homelessness.